oVirt/ovirt-site/source/feature/fence-kdump.html.md

 ## Host configuration to enable fence_kdump

 There's fence_kdump support in package kexec-tools 2.0.4.18, but unfortunately this support is tightly bound to Pacemaker software.
-Several patches has been proposed to kexec-tools package and you can found discussion about them in those threads:
+Bug [1078134](https://bugzilla.redhat.com/show_bug.cgi?id=1078134) was created, several patches has been proposed to kexec-tools package and you can found discussion about them in those threads:

 *   [Adding support for manually configured fence_kdump](https://lists.fedoraproject.org/pipermail/kexec/2014-March/000574.html)
 *   [Adding support for manually configured fence_kdump v2](https://lists.fedoraproject.org/pipermail/kexec/2014-March/000583.html)